-You can combine the Health Promotion major with the Psychology major in the Bachelor of Health Science:
+You can combine the Public and Environmental Health major with the Psychology major in the Bachelor of Health Science:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.